 What is a Train the Trainer course?

-Train the Trainer courses are built to help your organization reach EDI goals and maintain them in the long run.
+Train the Trainer courses are built to help your organization reach DEI goals and maintain them in the long run.
 These courses teach employees and managers to deliver successful training themselves, providing all the knowledge and skills that are required for this purpose.
-By allowing them to roll out the program themselves, Train the Trainer courses make select members of your team into in-house champions of equality, diversity and inclusion.
+By allowing them to roll out the program themselves, Train the Trainer courses make select members of your team into in-house champions of equality, diversity, and inclusion.
 This is ideal for large companies or initiatives, as it empowers your team internally to continue training for the rest of the company.

 Why are Train the Trainer courses effective?

-Creating your own in-house team of trainers is not only cost-effective, but also an incredible way to reach EDI goals in the short and long term.
-Members of staff who have completed a Train the Trainer course are not only able to lead training sessions themselves, they will also be able to engage more effectively with your internal teams and employees to discuss issues and questions as they arise.
+Creating your own in-house team of trainers is not only cost-effective but also an incredible way to reach DEI goals in the short and long term.
+Members of staff who have completed a Train the Trainer course are not only able to lead training sessions themselves, but they will also be able to engage more effectively with your internal teams and employees to discuss issues and questions as they arise.
 It’s also a scalable approach to EDI, as your new trainers will be able to continuously train more and more staff.

 Dive deeper into diversity, equity and inclusion